-If you want to integrate an overlay into OBS, just follow these few simple steps below.
+If you want to add an overlay to OBS, just follow these few simple steps below.
 If you need more detailed information, we have also made a detailed tutorial and video for you: Twitch-Stream Overlay Guide

-There are two ways to get your overlay into OBS:
+There are two ways to add your Overlay to OBS:

 In our stream packages you will mostly get the files you need for both ways.